Jakob-1870/YetiToCore/README.md

 It's as code-minimized as possible.
 It uses only uses simple bash scripts and bitcoin 0.21.2

-You can run this script immediately after finishing yeti, before erasing, or later on with a Xubuntu USB.
+You can run this script immediately after finishing yeti before erasing, or later on with a Xubuntu USB.

 ## Improved Signing procedure: